Navigating through COVID-19

 See the following websites for information on accessing government support:

-- BC Emergency Benefit for Workers - a one-time $1,000 payment
+- BC Emergency Benefit for Workers - a $1,000 tax-free, one-time benefit for B.C. residents whose ability to work has been affected due to COVID-19.

 - Canada Child Tax Benefit - one-time increase by up to $300 per child as part of the May payment